PaperMC/docs/docs/paper/admin/reference/system-properties.md

 ---
 slug: /reference/system-properties
-description: Documentation for the system properties Paper may check.
+description: Documentation for the system properties and environment variables Paper may check.
 ---

 # Paper System Properties

-These system properties can be set when you start your server allowing for the configuration of various settings.
+These system properties and environment variables can be set when you start your server allowing for the configuration of various settings.

 :::danger[Danger Ahead]